touzet/pampa/README.md

 _Option -l:_ This option allows to filter the set of FASTA sequences to limit the selection according to the organism (OS=), the taxid (OX=), the gene name (GN=), the sequence identifier (SeqID=).
 The full description of the syntax is given in section [Limiting search](#limit).

+## Bug Report

+PAMPA is still under development.
+If you come across any bugs, glitches, or unexpected behavior, please take a moment to report it using our GitHub Issues page.
+To submit a bug report, just click on the "Issues" tab above and create a new issue.

+We value your all feedback and contributions.
+Thank you for helping us make the PAMPA project better!